moxystudio/react-ellipsis/README.md

 Type: `string`
 Required: `true`

-The string that will be truncated by the `Ellipsis` component.
+The string to be truncated by the `Ellipsis` component.

 #### tag

 Type: `string`
+Default: `p`

 The tag that will wrap the truncated text Default is `p`.